Washington state asks judge to block new Trump travel ban

 (CNN)Washington state will ask a federal judge Thursday to block President Donald Trump's new travel ban, joining Hawaii as the second state to challenge the executive order.

-The state's attorney general, Bob Ferguson, said that despite the significant changes to the President's previous executive order, the new travel ban still suffers from legal flaws.
+Bob Ferguson, Washington state's attorney general, said that despite the significant changes to the President's previous executive order, the new travel ban still suffers from legal flaws.

-"The revised executive order does narrow" its impact.
-"There is still harm," Ferguson said.
+"The revised executive order does narrow" its impact, but "there is still harm," Ferguson said in a news conference on Thursday.
 "This is effectively a Muslim ban."

+Attorneys general from New York and Oregon confirmed they are planning to join the lawsuit.
+Minnesota is already part of the challenge to Trump's actions.

 US District Court Judge James Robart issued a nationwide temporary restraining order blocking implementation of the original travel ban on February 3.